 Principle Functions of the Offices

-Brisbane is the main location for the firm’s Technology and Supply Chain departments that operate from two premises; the CBD office (Halberd Bastion’s corporate headquarters), and its staffed office in the city's south.
-Along with ensuring that the company satisfies all regulatory financial compliance requirements Brisbane also serves an integral role in the execution of hardware procurement transactions via its central deployment of enterprise resource planning and shipping operations.
+Brisbane is a key location for the company, with services provided from two premises; its registered office in the Central Business District, and its warehousing facility operated by a partner organisation in the city's south.
+Along with ensuring that the company satisfies all regulatory financial compliance requirements Brisbane also serves an integral role in the execution of transactions via its central deployment of enterprise resource planning and shipping operations.

 Information about Brisbane